 How do I know if I need to register to charge taxes in the UK?

-Typically, you need to register if your sales in the UK sales are equal to or greater than £85,000 within a 12 month period.
+Typically, you need to register if your sales in the UK sales are equal to or greater than 85,000 GBP within a 12 month period.
 This threshold applies to merchants located in the UK only.
 If you're located outside of the UK, then refer to UK taxes and Brexit.

 Do I have to register for a VAT number in other countries?